 RSIL was part of the second list of 28 defaulters that Reserve Bank of India (RBI) flagged for resolution in August 2017.
 Pursuant to petitions filed by Standard Chartered Bank and DBS Bank Ltd under Section 7 of the IBC, the National Company Law Tribunal (NCLT), Mumbai Bench, vide order dated December 15, 2017 admitted application for initiation of CIRP for RSIL.
-Shri Shailendra Ajmera, Insolvency Professional (IP) was appointed as Interim Resolution Professional (RP) to manage the affairs of the CD.
+Shri Shailendra Ajmera, Insolvency Professional (IP) was appointed as Interim Resolution Professional (IRP) who was later confirmed as Resolution Professional (RP) to manage the affairs of the CD.